zencomputersystems/beesuiteDocs/docs/source/beewhere.rst

 Clock in & Clock out flow
 *************************

-How to clock-in and clock out
+How to clock in and clock out
 =============================

 1. Ensure you are in main page.
 2. Configure your job task before clock-in.

-* Select job type (Office / Site / Home / Others) - Madatory
+* Select job type (Office / Site / Home / Others) - Mandatory
 * Select client
 * Select project
 * Select contract
-* Fill up your to do list - Must press enter to add task
+* Fill up your to do list - This is not a required item, but you would need this to track your activities later.

 .. image:: images/main_page.png
       :alt: Main Page